 Ericaceae (family name)

-Forage for Pollinators: Produces Nectar for Honeybees and Bumblebees.
+Forage for Pollinators: Produces Nectar for Short and Long-tongued Bumblebees, Solitary Bees and to a lesser extent Honeybees.

 Flowering time: May, June.